aws/res/.github/PULL_REQUEST_TEMPLATE.md

 - Check all commits' messages are clear, describing what and why vs how.
 - Make sure to have added unit tests or integration tests to cover the new/modified code.
 - Check if documentation is impacted by this change.
+- Link to impacted open issues.
+- Link to related PRs in other packages (i.e. cookbook, node).
+- Link to documentation useful to understand the changes.

 ## License